Nyanti feeds us gruel and chicken, then we spread out on the floor so we can grab some sleep.

 “Earth was created by the part that breathes.
-The same is true of Evermoor—we are simply a reflection of a greater decision.”
+The same is true of Evermoor—we are simply reflections of a greater decision.”

 “Okay.”
 I nod slowly.
 “So diversity isn’t about history or tradition—it’s a realization of our collective psyche.
 Or Evermoor’s, in this case.”

 “Correct.
-And just because Earth has chosen a specific circumstance, that doesn’t mean it’ll be like that forever.
-The future isn’t predetermined, Jon.
+And just because Earth chose a specific circumstance, that doesn’t mean it will stay that way forever.
+The future isn’t predetermined.
 If it was, we would all be chained to an uncaring wheel, trapped by its momentum as it breaks us down into irrelevance and futility.
-Our greater aspects did not make us into clockwork mechanisms, but chose us to be riders and surfers of a fast-moving river.
-Yes, the currents guide and influence our path, but we can row and steer in any direction.
+Our greater aspects did not make us into clockwork mechanisms—we are riders and surfers of a fast-moving river.
+The currents will guide and influence our path, but we can row and steer in any direction.
 And if we so choose, we can see that it’s actually an ocean and not a river.
-But at that point, words fail to describe what I’m actually referring to.
+But at that point, words can’t describe what I’m actually referring to.
 Even ‘transcendence’ is just a concept, merely touching on what it implies.”

 “I think I know what you’re talking about,” I venture.
 “I mean…I feel like I do, if that makes any sense.”